hybridcattt/hybridcattt.com/_posts/2021-10-19-debugging-on-latest-ios-with-older-xcode.md

 Once you have Xcode 13:
 - launch it
 - install command line tools when prompted
-- run any project on your iOS 15 device at least once using Xcode 13.
+- **run any project against your iOS 15 device at least once with Xcode 13**.
 This will install device support files on your machine.
-You can find them in `~/Library/Developer/Xcode/iOS DeviceSupport`.
+If you're curious, you can see them in `~/Library/Developer/Xcode/iOS DeviceSupport`.
+Every time you update your device to a new iOS version, redo this step.

 Voila, you can now use your device in Xcode 12.5 for running, debuging, etc as normal 🙌